 Developmental Alcohol Exposure Lab

 Examine firsthand the effects of prenatal alcohol exposure on the developing brain.
+A one-year commitment is expected in this lab.
 Visit the lab website and/or contact Amy Perkins, assistant professor of psychology, at [email protected] or 260-481-6210 if you’re interested in learning more

 Intergroup Relations Lab

 Investigate the cognitive, emotional, and behavioral tendencies people exhibit toward others as a function of group membership (e.g., us-vs.-them thinking, prejudice, stereotyping, and discrimination).
 Visit the lab website and/or contact Jay Jackson, professor of psychology, at [email protected] or 260-481-6401.

 Personality and Intimate Relationships Lab